maziac/DeZog/README.md

 - [z80-unit-tests](https://github.com/maziac/z80-unit-tests):
 	- an extension to start/debug unit tests from a graphical UI

-Both can be isntalled from the market place.
+Both can be installed from the market place.

 ## Usage